First Nations women overrepresented among B.C. toxic drug deaths: doctor

 “Offering treatment that’s grounded in culture and ceremony addresses (that), addressing the underlying trauma will have a better longer-term outcome.”

+Chief Don Tom, vice-president of the Union of B.C.
+Indian Chiefs, similarly said substance use among Indigenous people is often rooted in trauma from ongoing racism and centuries of colonialization.

+“B.C. and Canada must act urgently to fund meaningful healing and supports, especially initiatives by Indigenous people for Indigenous people, and end discrimination in the health-care system,” Tom said in a statement.

-Many people have died while using drugs alone, in private homes, where no one was around to call for help, Wieman noted.
+Wieman said many people have died while using drugs alone, in private homes, where no one was around to call for help.

 “Stories have been shared with us of women who used substances privately, because of the fear they have of losing their children or personal supports.”